andreros/react-testing-environments/README.md

 ## Single application installation and bootstrap

-From the project root folder, please chose one application from the table above.
+From the project root folder, please choose one application from the table above.
 Go to the application folder and execute the following commands in a terminal window:

 ```bash
 # example for the `react-16-jest-enzyme`